 Yes.
 From 1st July 2018, part 4A of the Dog and Cat Management (Miscellaneous) Amendment Act 2016 (SA) requires microchipping of cats and dogs prior to sale/transfer and prior to reaching 12 weeks of age.

 Yes.
-Section 10C of the Domestic Animals Act 1994 requires cats and dogs to be microchipped as a condition of registration (which is compulsory once the animal is 3 months of age).
-However the requirement to microchip prior to sale/transfer under section 12A only applies to domestic animal businesses.
+Section 10C of the Domestic Animals Act 1994 requires cats and dogs to be microchipped as a condition of registration (which is compulsory once the animal is three months of age).
+However, the requirement to microchip prior to sale/transfer under section 12A only applies to domestic animal businesses.